-1. Set up a Review Admin- Who needs to be able to have access to see all reviews?
-And who will be the primary person in charge of setting up cycles and questions?
-For some teams this will be the CEO and for other teams, this might be the HR person and CEO.
-Keep in mind this role will also be required to already be an administrator in 15Five.
+- Manage review admins: Who needs to be able to have access to see all reviews?
+And who will be the primary person in charge of setting up review cycles and questions?
+For some teams this may be the CEO; for other teams, this may be the head of HR.
+Make sure you give the right people review admin permissions.

-2. Ask reflective and forward thinking questions- Research shows that asking growth and development focused questions improves performance and aligns the team member with company objectives.
+- Ask reflective and forward-thinking questions: Research shows that asking growth and development focused questions improves performance and aligns the team member with company objectives.

-3. Company values assessment- If your company adheres to company values you will need to customize this setting when creating your Question template.
+- Company values assessment: If your company adheres to company values you will need to customize this setting when creating your Question template.
 Adding values to your review process allows your team members to focus in on the primary objectives of the company and the culture they wish to maintain.